 GWS 501 Feminist Scholarship in the Humanities: Theory & Method

-In addition to fullfilling the Writing Studies requirements listed above, students must fulfill requirements from their home departments.
+Students must also fulfill requirements from their home departments.